-Around 44 millimeters wide, the titanium body (as well as the crown, chronograph pushers and the metal bracelet) is treated with virtually scratch-proof black DLC (Diamond-like Carbon) coating.
+Around 44 millimeters wide, the titanium body (as well as the crown, chronograph pushers, and the metal bracelet) is treated with virtually scratch-proof black DLC (Diamond-like Carbon) coating.
 As the name implies, the coating is almost as hard as a conventional diamond, so it will take a lot of effort to damage the timekeeper’s ninja-style black livery.

 And, of course, the price.
 The American-based watchmaker offers the new F-22 Raptor at around $1225 USD, which makes it a lot less expensive than similar models from Breitling or other “true” luxury brands.

-Luminox F-22 Raptor chronograph quartz wrist watch specification
+Luminox F-22 Raptor Chronograph specification

 Movement: Quartz, Ronda caliber STARTECH 5050.C, 13 jewels, Swiss Made

 Movement decoration: Gilt

 Functions: Hours, minutes, seconds, big date, chronograph, day of week